0xHimxa/sol-rep/self.md

 need to write test for it , when i learned i completed ready rust ch13 i will comeback and change some stuff.

+need to add text explaining the issue and why it matters